cornell-ece2400/ece2400-docs/docs/ece2400-T01-intro-c.md

     }

-As an aside, an _infinite loop_ is one in which the conditional expression is never fallse.
+As an aside, an _infinite loop_ is one in which the conditional expression is never false.
 Infinite loops must be avoided because they will cause your program to simply hang and never finish.
 Unfortunately, determining whether any given loop is an infinite loop is very difficult and indeed impossible in the general case.